A mushroom gnocchi bake with balsamic vinegar, garlic and creamy mozzarella cheese makes a perfect easy & quick vegetarian meal.

 For me it is first-class comfort food, simple to make, even quick to make but it feels every bit as cosy as a stew that has been simmering for hours.

-But this spend just 10 minutes in the oven in a cast iron skillet.
-You can of course use any pan that can be safely put in the oven.
+But this spends just 10 minutes in the oven in a cast iron skillet.
+You can change that up to a 600-700ml gratin dish as I do with my Gnocchi alla Sorrentina recipe.

 Homemade Gnocchi Vs Store Bought.